Jookare/Vision-SSL/Invariance/BYOL/readme.md

 After pretraining
 - ✅ Keep the encoder
-- ❌ Discard the target network, projector, and predictor
+- ❌ Discard the projector